 Colorado is a state to watch on healthcare transparency and costs.
-In the most recent legislative term, Colorado was very active especially in terms of healthcare cost legislation.
+In the 2017 legislative term, Colorado was very active especially in terms of healthcare cost legislation.
 Colorado has a working All-Payer Claims Database, which calls itself “the most comprehensive source of health claims data from public and private payers in Colorado.”
 Indeed, Colorado’s APCD includes a full scope of providers and paid amounts, and has an easily accessible website for consumers.
 In the enforcement realm, the state has not been too active.
 It has allowed a few recent sales of non-profit hospitals on the grounds that they complied with the state’s statutory requirements.

 Recent Legislative Developments